skydashnet/skydash-next-monitoring/readme.md

     ```
     The application will be accessible at `http://localhost:3000`.

-For more Guide. please visit wiki at (https://github.com/skydashnet/skydash-next-monitoring/wiki)

 ---
+### 📚 Documentation

+For a more in-depth guide on configuration, architecture, and feature usage, please visit the **[Skydash.NET Project Wiki](https://github.com/skydashnet/skydash-next-monitoring/wiki)**.

+The wiki contains detailed information on:
+* Database Schema
+* MikroTik Script Configuration
+* Feature Workflows
+* And much more.

 ### 🤝 Contributing

 Contributions, issues, and feature requests are welcome!
 Feel free to check the [issues page](https://github.com/skydashnet/skydash-next-monitoring/issues).